 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.
 The only trail is the historic Portage trail between Arctic and Pacific Lakes.
 Very rugged terrain.

-There are no lifeguards on duty at provincial parks.
-Lakes are extremely cold due to elevation and short season.
+The lakes are extremely cold due to the elevation and a short season.

 There are opportunities for canoeing or kayaking in this park.
 Access to Arctic Lake via the Parsnip River and Arctic Creek is possible.
 The route down James Creek is not recommended due to the many log jams and rapids.